bounswe/bounswe2019group2/deliverables/M3-CMPE451.md

 Thus in the project plan, the tabs refer to our requirements.
 Each week we plan to implement couple of those.

 **8- API:**
-Traiders API can be accessible at [api.traiders.tk](//api.traiders.tk)
+Traiders API can be accessible at [api.traiders.tk](//api.traiders.tk).

 **9- API Documentation:**
 Traiders API documentations can be accessible at [api.traiders.tk/docs](//api.traiders.tk/docs) [api.traiders.tk/redocs](//api.traiders.tk/redocs)

 **10- Deployment and Security:**
 We frequently deployed our application's latest version throughout the development process so that it would always be up to date.
+In addition to that we deployed an annotation server to bring annotation support to our application.
+Annotation server is independent from Traiders servers and can be accessible at [https://annotation.traiders.tk/](//annotation.traiders.tk/).

 **11- Web Project, Frontend:**
 Our web application is up and running at [traiders.tk](//traiders.tk).
 Users can register, sign in, choose an avatar, list & view & like & comment (on) articles, list & tracks events, list & follow users, list & view & comment (on) equipment, list & see details with charts for several parities in different category, add assets, make investments, create & follow portfolios, making text or image annotations for articles, sign-up or sign-in with Google, make semantic search. get recommendations, see notifications,